pflanze/functional-perl/README.md

-  examples scripts interactively, `Term::ReadLine::Gnu` and `PadWalker` (and optionally `Eval::WithLexicals` if you want to use the :m/:M modes, and `Capture::Tiny` to see code definition location information and `Sub::Util` to see function names when displaying code refs.)
+  examples scripts interactively, `Term::ReadLine::Gnu` and `PadWalker` (and optionally `Eval::WithLexicals` if you want to use the :m/:M modes, and `Capture::Tiny` to see code definition location information and `Sub::Util` from `Scalar::List::Utils` to see function names when displaying code refs.)

 * to run the test suite: `Test::Requires`